sillsdev/web-xforge/README.md

 Run `vagrant up`.
 This will download, initialize, and run the development machine.
 The machine is about 5GB, so expect the download to take a while.

-In the guest development machine, do the following additional steps:
+In the guest development machine, do the following additional steps.
+If a dialog about grub appears during upgrade, use TAB, ENTER, and SPACE to specify to use `sda` or to not worry about it, depending on which dialog you get.

 ```shell
 sudo apt update